Egor Anisimov: Biography

 Born on 31 August 1987 in Kaliningrad.
 In 2013, he became a member of the State Duma, having accepted the mandate of the deceased in the court of auditors Maksim Rokhmistrov.
 He was also a member of the State Duma Committee on Education.

 Bills

 Anisimov introduced a patriotic bill No. 763042-6 "On measures to counter sanctions of foreign States in the field of culture and on amendments to the Russian Code of administrative offences."
 Under the bill, the Duma is considering banning all films from all countries that have imposed sanctions against the Russian Federation.
 The first article of the bill formulates a ban on the rental and showing of foreign films, the second article introduces administrative liability of legal entities and physical persons for violation of this prohibition.
 The suggested fine for individuals is 2,500 rubles (US$), and releasing companies could face a fine of 40 to 50 thousand rubles (up to US$).

+Family

+He is married and has a son.